vlantonakos/ps-info-template/README.md

 ```
 ## Deployment Instructions

 To deploy your site to GitHub Pages, follow these steps:
+(Note: You should already have uploaded your project to a github repo)

 1.Make the repository public (unless you have a GitHub Pro account, which allows private repositories to be deployed).